truenas/documentation/content/SCALE/SCALETutorials/Virtualization/CreatingManagingVMsSCALE.md

 This next section is optional.
 The **Hide from MSR** checkbox is not selected by default.
 Select this option if you want to enable the VM to hide the graphic processing unit (GPU) from the Microsoft Reserved Partition (MSR).

-The next checkbox is enabled by default. **Ensure Display Device**, when selected, permits the guest operating system to always have access to a video device.
-It is required for headless insallations such as ubuntu server.
+The following checkbox is enabled by default. **Ensure Display Device**, when selected, permits the guest operating system to always have access to a video device.
+It is required for headless installations such as ubuntu server.
 Leave the checkbox clear for cases where you want to use a graphic processing unit (GPU) passthrough and do not want a display device added.

 Optional: the **GPUs** dropdown list allows you to select a relevant GPU if at least one relevant GPU is present.